CamIce2002/TheMrNewVegas.github.io/docs/6poti/1-Home.md

 ## **Join our [Discord](https://discord.gg/43EhRjU)**

 ## **What is Path of the Incarnate?**
-Path of the Incarnate is an original mod list for OpenMW, aiming to offer a fresh, stable, and immersive Morrowind experience.
-This is all accomplished while preserving the alien charm the vanilla game exuded.
-From new quests, landmass overhauls & additions, hundreds of new items & NPCs, enhanced combat & leveling, graphical improvements, and much more, you'll be able to experience this Bethesda classic with 20+ years of community love, all in an easy-to-install package.
+Path of the Incarnate is a Wabbajack mod list for OpenMW.
+It's designed to offer a fresh, stable, and immersive experience for new and old players alike, without polishing off the alien charm that many fans of Morrowind have come to love.
+From new quests, landmass overhauls & additions, hundreds of new items & NPCs, adjustments to combat & leveling, graphical overhauls, and much more, you'll be able to experience this Bethesda classic with 20+ years of community love, all in an easy-to-install package.

+* Graphical Changes
+A large majority of the landscapes, visual effects, world objects, weapons, armor, and anything else you can think of have been completely changed in some form.
+Whether upscaled, added to, or retextured entirely, you can experience the visuals of Morrowind in a new light.

 :::caution
 ## **What is it Not?**
 - **A Modifiable List (For the Time Being):** As we iron out issues with the compiled list, we have no time to support custom additions to the list.